Gavin90s/LID-using-CRNNs/README.md

 ## Requirements

-Library requirements for this project can be found in 'requirements.txt' and can be installed using
+Library requirements for this project can be found in `requirements.txt` and can be installed using
 ```
 pip install -r requirements.txt
 ```

 ## Models

 This repository contains two models.
 One for English, German and French languages and the other for English, Hindi and German languages.
 The models can be found in the folder `config/pre-trained models`

 #### Data sourcing and pre-processing